joanllobera/hifi-collaborative-video/README.md

 ## Credits

-The original idea for this software arose in a meeting of the parents association of the school La Concepció.
-Editing videos of the concerts was a daunting task.
-We would like to thank  The Institut de Cultura de Barcelona (ICUB) for supporting the technical development of this app.
+The original idea for this software arose in a meeting of the parents association of the public school La Concepció, in Barcelona.
+Editing videos of the concerts of the students was a daunting task.
+We conceived a better, simpler way to do this with mobile phones, and named such a software with the school's transversal topic of that year: the musical style known as **Rumba** .
+Thanks to a program on citizen innovation run by Victor Jiménez and the support of the Institut de Cultura de Barcelona (ICUB), we managed to develop the prototype found in this code repository.

+The software was designed by Dr Joan Llobera.
+The graphical layout was designed by Ms Gemma Solana.
+The software was implemented mainly by Mr Adrián Rosselló (backend) and Mr Enric Alminyana (Front-end).

 ## Roadmap